blenky36/react-metronome-pwa/README.md

 ### React Metronome

-This is a simple metronome application built using React and Redux optimised for chrome.
+This is a simple metronome application built using React and Redux optimised for Google Chrome.

-### Browsers

-Due to Safari's policy on audio this app does not currently work well on Safari.
-Please use chrome.